 The Q9A are decently versatile headphones that are best used for sports thanks to their stable, compact and wireless design.
 Unfortunately, their mediocre-at-best sound quality and poor noise isolation, means they won't be ideal for critical listeners or to use in loud, noisy environments.

-Subpar for critical listening.
+Subpar for neutral listening.
 The small closed ear buds cannot create an adequate soundstage.
 That combined with their exceedingly bass-heavy audio reproduction makes them sound too dark and unbalanced for most listeners.

 Decent for commuting.
 They're easy-to-carry around and the low leakage can compensate for the poor noise isolation by playing your audio at higher volumes.
 However, they don't block much noise and shouldn't be your first choice for loud, noisy commutes.